Menopause weight loss

 *FAT

 For years, marketing and the food industry have championed seed oils like canola/rapeseed oil, soybean, and sunflower as heart-healthy options.
 They are high in polyunsaturated fats, which have been marketed as better than saturated fats found in animal products like meat.
-However, recent research has started to challenge this narrative, and many doctors and researchers now believe that animal fats, like those found in grass-fed beef, butter, or lard, may actually be better for our health in the long run.

 A few key points often raised about seed oils include: